airctic/icevision/README.rst

 --------------

-Built on top of `pytorch-lightining`_, ``MantisShrimp`` is an object detection framework focused on application
+Built on top of `pytorch-lightining`_, ``MantisShrimp`` is an object detection framework focused on application.

 Install
 -------